 I spit into a tiny test tube, shook it really hard, sealed it up and sent it off.
 And then I waited.
-That’s how my Ancestry.com adventure began.
-Turns out my Ancestry DNA Ireland profile would be worth the wait.
+That’s how my adventure in Ancestry DNA Ireland testing began.

 So, glamorous, I know.
 Well, no one ever said that DNA testing was like a Hollywood movie.